kumataz/goku/README.md

 # GOKU

+A golang toolbox by Kumata, learning and accumulation.

 " I feel im like GOKU! "
--- A Golang Toolbox by Kumata, learning and accumulation.

 ## pkgtools